How to make time-lapse videos on iPad

 Methods used to capture time-lapse videos of drawing and painting on an iPad, to show an artwork’s progression.

-Most of my Paper for iOS time lapse videos were made using Reflector to record the iPad’s screen.
-With some edits done in Adobe AfterEffects to speed things up, include music, and add overlays.
+Most of my iPad time-lapse videos were made using Reflector1 to record the screen.
+With editing done later to adjust timing, include music, and add overlays in Adobe AfterEffects.

-Apple has built this feature directly into iOS allowing you to capture the screen directly on device without needing any other software or hardware.
+Apple has built screen recording directly into iPadOS and iOS, allowing you to capture the screen directly on device without needing any other software or hardware.

 You can also capture the iPad’s screen on a Mac using the QuickTime Player app by selecting the New Movie Recording option from the File menu.